palantir/conjure/docs/spec/wire.md

 ## JSON format
-This format describes the JSON representation defined in [RFC 7159](https://tools.ietf.org/html/rfc7159) of all Conjure types.
+This format describes how all Conjure types are serialized into and deserialized from JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)).

 **Built-in types:**